polygolf-lang/polygolf/README.md

 ### Literals

-Integer literals are unbounded and written in base 10.
+Integer literals are either

+- base 10 - no prefix, optionally using a scientific notation, so that `1e6` is the same as `1000000`,
+- base 2 - `0b` prefix,
+- base 16 - `0x` prefix.

 String literals are JSON string literals.
 List literals are written as n-ary s-expressions:
 `(list 1 2 3 4 5)`
 Array and set literals are similar: